-If sharp and sexy is what you're after, consider an ideal boyish crop, no need to spend hours wrestling long tangles, relocate to easy town.
+If sharp and sexy is what you're after, consider a refreshing boyish crop, no need to spend endless hours wrestling long tangles, relocate to easy street.
 Get all Halle Berry or Demi Moore.
-A boyish short crop has so much going for it.
+A boyish crop has so much going for it.

 It's time efficient, cost effective, and fierce!
 Resembles a Demi Moore, Halle Berry or Natalie Portman cut.
-Despite being very short, the bangs add softness.
+Despite being almost shockingly short, the bangs add softness.
 The right accessories and makeup can take you as girly or boyish as desired.
-Next one in this collection of mainly blonde designs is a sort of cross between flair and conformity.
+Next one in this collection of mainly blonde designs is a cross between flair and conformity.

 The wispy strands and delicate bangs speak out for themselves.
 Enhance any design by wearing accessories making you shine like a sexy rock star.
-There was once an old rule to not mix angular face shape and sharp haircuts.
-Nowadays it pays to take more risks to stand out.
+There was once an old rule to not mix angular face shapes and sharp haircuts.
+Nowadays, it pays to take more risks to stand out.
 An edgy and funky design, openly flaunting wispy strands.
-Polished with accessories but can still be transformed for lighter and more free-flowing events.
+Polished with accessories but can still be transformed for frivolous and more free-flowing events.

-The delicate bangs could cover a wide forehead if needed, the razored edges draw attention to the eyes and down to the sides of the face elongating it.
+The delicate bangs could cover a wide forehead if needed, the razored edges draw attention to the eyes and down to the sides of the face resulting in elongation.
 Risky as it may seem, the fabulous world of possibility it brings compensates.
 Next a spiky red.

 Red and spiky with wispy bangs.

-Whoever said that achieving femme fatale needed long tresses?
-An edgy crop is for fun!
+Whoever said that achieving femme fatale status needed long tresses?
+An edgy crop is for ultimate fun!

-Difficult to style yourself, the cut needs a particularly competent professional stylist.
-It's important to make sure the cut will flatter your face when not worn up.
+Difficult to sculpt yourself, the base cut needs a particularly competent professional stylist.
+It's important to ensure the cut will flatter your face when not worn up.

 To get the cut and especially the color make sure the salon you choose is up to the task.
-Going to a good salon may be more expensive but it's worth it.
+Going to a quality salon may be more expensive but it's worth it in the long run.
 Even more so if you are going from a dark color to platinum.
 If not done carefully it could all go horribly wrong.
 When bleaching, preparation is essential, three days before your appointment it's worth a deep conditioning treatment.
 Refrain from shampooing for a couple of days prior to treatment, the natural oil that's produced is scalp protection from bleach.
 It's also worth deep conditioning after you bleach.

 After all, the work to get this platinum color it's worth taking the necessary steps to maintain it.
-Make sure any shampoo or conditioner you use is color safe.
+Ensure shampoos or conditioners are color safe.
 Use a purple shampoo to negate the brassiness that'll try to overtake that beautiful platinum.
 Every 2-3 weeks use a protein mask as a response and defense against further damage.

 Since the work put into maintaining platinum is colossal, it's gratifying that styling is easy!
-To damp hair, add some texturizing cream and blow dry using a paddle brush.
-Loosen the fringe by blow drying in the opposite direction that you would like it styled.
+From damp, add some texturizing cream and blow dry using a paddle brush.
+Loosen the fringe by blow drying in the opposite direction that you would like it to settle.
 Use the end of a rat tail comb to separate your bangs to where you would like them positioned.
 Once dry use a small flat iron to straighten, focus on your bangs.
 When you have finished put a very small amount of matte pomade in your fingers, and distribute to the ends using your hands, shaping to the preferred direction.

 Arctic Graduated Bob.

-The style shouldn't take too long but is one that requires a bit of effort.
-The most important part is making sure it's cut by someone who specializes in short hairstyles (there is nothing worse than a bad short haircut).
+The effect shouldn't take too long but requires a touch of effort.
+The most important part is making sure it's cut by someone who specializes in short hairstyles.
 Apply shine serum prior to blow-drying, use a large round brush to taper the ends toward your face.
 Use a flat iron to shape and finish with a small amount of light-hold hairspray.